chuck-sys/pc-auto/docs/user-stories.md

 17. Repeat 14-16 until 舊約, 新約, and 福音經文 are dragged into main area and properly configured
 18. Press the "Download Slides" button
 19. See that the slides are being downloaded

+# Presentation configuration

+- I can add a presentation date and have it reflected in the presentation
+- I can add certain texts that can show up as custom slides in the presentation
+- I can create custom templates that, when clicked, will make a presentation that has parts pre-configured and added to the workspace
+- I can create globally-scoped configuration, configuration that is scoped to a single song, and configuration that is scoped to a single part, all of which can override the next in line.
+Thus, a presentation-wide configuration that forces the part identifier of each song to show in the corner of the slide can be overwritten in a specific song's configuration, which can be overwritten in that specific song's part.